Nature and Ecology of Taiwan

 Taiwan’s birds and animals

-The largest of Taiwan’s 53 Important Bird Areas (IBAs), Nengdan in Nantou County, covers almost 4% of the main island; Yushan and Shei-Pa national parks in their entireties have been declared IBAs, as has Guandu Nature Park in Taipei.
+The largest of Taiwan’s 53 Important Bird Areas (IBAs), Nengdan in Nantou County, covers almost 4 percent of the main island; Yushan and Shei-Pa national parks in their entireties have been declared IBAs, as has Guandu Nature Park in Taipei.
 Other IBAs of special interest to twitchers include Mount Bagua, Taijiang National Park and Orchid Island.

 Larger creatures aren’t difficult to spot in Taiwan’s foothills and mountains.
 The island’s only native primate, the Formosan macaque, hangs out in easy-to-access parts of Yushan National Park and even on Mount Longevity, not far from the centre of Kaohsiung.